 The rapid spread of COVID-19 and the related travel restrictions and social distancing measures implemented throughout the world significantly reduced demand for air travel beginning in the quarter ended March 31, 2020.
-This reduction in demand had an unprecedented and materially adverse impact on our revenues and financial position in both fiscal 2020 and 2021 that has continued into fiscal year 2022.
+This reduction in demand had an unprecedented and materially adverse impact on our revenues and financial position in both fiscal 2020 and 2021 that has continued into fiscal 2022.
+While there was a moderate increase in demand for air travel beginning in fiscal 2021, we continue to be impacted by the direct and indirect effects of the virus, including increased employee attrition and employee absence rates, and a decrease in the supply of qualified pilots.
 The exact timing and pace of the recovery is uncertain given the significant impact of the pandemic on the overall U.S. and global economy, as well as the uncertainty of certain factors outside of our control including current or future travel restrictions, vaccination effectiveness, vaccine mandates, and future variants of the virus.
 Since a portion of our revenue is fixed due to the structure of our CPAs, the impact to Mesa from the COVID-19 pandemic has been partially mitigated.
 In addition, our exposure to fluctuations in passenger traffic, ticket and fuel prices is limited.